-The school will attempt to put together a financial aid package that covers the \$9,000 in financial need.
+The school will attempt to put together a financial aid package that covers the \$12,000 in financial need.
 This package can be a combination of grants, work-study and loans from federal, state, college and private sources.
 Many colleges leave students with a gap of unmet need.

 It is important also to complete the FAFSA and apply for aid as soon as allowed, as some schools distribute aid on a first-come, first-served basis.
-Previously you had to wait until January 1 of the upcoming school year to file a FAFSA, but now you can file a FAFSA form as early as October 1 of the previous year.
-For example, you can file the 2022-23 FAFSA starting October 1, 2021, using income information as reported on your 2020 income tax return.8
+Most years, the FAFSA becomes available on October 1.